-The bottom registry is dominated by the most famous artwork in the altarpiece, The Adoration of the Lamb by All Saints.
+The bottom registry of the Ghent Alterpiece is dominated by its most famous artwork, The Adoration of the Lamb by All Saints.
 Laden with symbolism, The Adoration depicts the sacrifice of the Lamb of God, as the Just Judges, The Warriors of Christ, the Holy Hermits and the Holy Pilgrims convene.
 Read more about Adoration of the Lamb.

 Ghent Altarpiece (closed).
 Completed 1432.
 Tempera and oil on wood, approx. 11' 6" by 7' 7".

-the Annunciation.
-In the middle is the Annunciation - the angel Gabriel, who foretold the birth of Christ and John the Baptist, delivers his message to Mary (right).
+who foretold the birth of Christ, and John the Baptist, who delivers his message to Mary (right).
 Her answer is, as in Jan van Eyck's The Annunciation, written upside down for God (and not the viewer) to read.

 The van Eyck altarpiece is known for its minutely realistic depiction of every detail, reminding us that both van Eycks trained as miniaturists.
 As the late Thomas Hoving noted in Greatest Works of Art of Western Civilization,

 A visitor could spend a week viewing just the amazing crown.
 The transformation of base materials to the divine, the sheen of gold on embroidered garments, in no way takes away from the overall impression of devotion and piety.
 For reverence, the Ghent Altarpiece wins out even over Michelangelo's Sistine ceiling frescoes.